waynetee/tp/docs/UserGuide.md

 ```

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Try copying these to a spreadsheet and saving it as a .csv file.
+Try copying these to a .csv file.
 Then import them as sample inputs!
 </div>

 ------------------